jbenbassat/GTS-Solutioning/Performance and Sizing/Fusion_Sizing_Tool.md

 configuration until you reach the maximum system performance.

-### Register for a Netapp Support Site (NSS) Account
+### Register for a Netapp Support Site Account

-In order to access NetApp training you must have a NSS ID associated with your IBM email address.
+In order to access NetApp training you must have a NetApp Support Site ID associated with your IBM email address.
 Following are instructions for creating a NSS account:

 1. Go to [http://support.netapp.com](http://support.netapp.com) and click **Register Now** or go directly to the registration page at [http://support.netapp.com/eservice/public/now.do](http://support.netapp.com/eservice/public/now.do).